-To benefit potential awardees that intend to cross federal lands, the state will attempt to address permitting timelines for access to federal lands by partnering with NTIA to discuss process reforms that might be implemented with key federal land-controlling agencies and exceptions that might be granted to BEAD awardees.
-As the lead federal agency, NTIA can also develop programmatic agreements with agencies to facilitate such permitting.
+To benefit potential awardees that intend to cross federal lands, the state will attempt to address permitting timelines for access to federal lands by working with NTIA to discuss process reforms that might be implemented with key federal land-controlling agencies and exceptions that might be granted to BEAD awardees.
+In order to engage with the lead federal agency, OBO will explore the feasibility of working with NTIA to also develop programmatic agreements with agencies to facilitate such permitting.
 One approach could include a "shot clock" permitting process on certain federal land use permits that would incentivize federal agencies to process BEAD permitting applications within a predetermined, finite, and reasonable amount of time.